 Documentation is sparse, but units balance.

-Requires an advanced Vensim version (for arrays).
+Requires an advanced Vensim version (for arrays) or the free Model Reader.